Slate Star Codex: Author

+In 2026, Sam Kriss described Alexander in his article for the Harper's Magazine:

+Alexander is a titanic figure in this scene [among rationalists].
+A large part of the subculture coalesced around his blog, formerly Slate Star Codex, now called Astral Codex Ten.
+Readers have regular meetups in about two hundred cities around the world.
+His many fans—who include some extremely powerful figures in Silicon Valley—consider him the most significant intellectual of our time, perhaps the only one who will be remembered in a thousand years.
+He would probably have a very easy time starting a suicide cult.
+In person, though, he’s almost comically gentle.

+Content and themes

 Effective altruism

 In 2017, Slate Star Codex ranked fourth on a survey conducted by Rethink Charity of how effective altruists first heard about effective altruism, after "personal contact", "LessWrong", and "other books, articles and blog posts", and just above "80,000 Hours."
 The blog discusses moral questions and dilemmas relevant to effective altruism, such as moral offsets (the proposition that good acts can cancel out bad acts), ethical treatment of animals, and trade-offs of pursuing systemic change for charities.

 Artificial intelligence

 Alexander regularly writes about advances in artificial intelligence and emphasized the importance of AI safety research.

 In the long essay "Meditations On Moloch", he analyzes game-theoretic scenarios of cooperation failure like the prisoner's dilemma and the tragedy of the commons that underlie many of humanity's problems and argues that AI risks should be considered in this context.

+In 2025, Alexander together with AI researcher Daniel Kokotajlo and others published AI 2027, a detailed scenario forecast describing possible developments in AI between 2025 and 2027.

 Controversies and memes

 In "The Toxoplasma of Rage", Alexander discusses how controversies spread in media and social networks.
 According to Alexander, memes that generate a lot of disagreement spread further, in part because they present an opportunity to members of different groups to send a strong signal of commitment to their cause.
 For example, he argues that PETA, with its controversial campaigns, is better known than other animal rights organizations such as Vegan Outreach because of this dynamic.
 Another example of this cited by Alexander is the Rolling Stone article "A Rape on Campus".